Condom shortage hampers India's AIDS fight

 The shortages come after Prime Minister Narendra Modi slashed federal AIDS funding in February by a fifth.
 Modi hoped states would fill the gap, but the cut came as regional AIDS units faced bureaucratic payment delays.

-An official at India’s National AIDS Control Organization (NACO), which runs the program, blamed the condom shortage on the federal cuts and a delayed procurement tender that was recalled due to technical discrepancies.
+An official at India’s National AIDS Control Organisation (NACO), which runs the programme, blamed the condom shortage on the federal cuts and a delayed procurement tender that was recalled due to technical discrepancies.

 Condoms in the open market are cheap, but female sex workers often hesitate to buy them from a medical store due to social taboos.